 Xfinity Flex – The Comcast Streaming Solution

-Xfinity Flex entered the market in 2017 through Comcast before undergoing substantial evolution that followed its release.
+Xfinity Flex entered the market just 9 years ago through Comcast.
 The streaming device, offered free to Xfinity Internet customers, transitioned to become a paid service.

 Features